 Data Pipelines

-A data pipeline encompasses the ways data flows from one system to another.
+A data pipeline refers to the ways data flows from one system to another.
 It consists of a series of steps that are carried out in a specific order, with the output of one step acting as the input for the next step.

-There are usually three key elements: the source, the data processing steps, and finally, the destination, or "sink."
+There are usually three key elements to any data pipeline: the source, the data processing steps and the destination, or “sink.”
 Data can be modified during the transfer process, and some pipelines may be used simply to transform data, with the source system and destination being the same.

-In recent years, data pipelines have had to become powerful enough to cope with the big data demands of organizations as large volumes and varieties of new data have become more common.
+In recent years, data pipelines have developed to cope with the big data demands of organizations, as large volumes and varieties of new data have become more common.

-Steps need to be taken to ensure that pipelines experience no data loss, provide high accuracy and quality, and can scale with the varying needs of businesses.
-They should be versatile enough to cope with structured, unstructured and semi-structured data.
+It is important that organizations take steps to ensure that pipelines experience no data loss, provide high accuracy and quality, and can scale with businesses’ varying needs.
+They should also be versatile enough to cope with structured, unstructured and semi-structured data.

 Here’s more to explore